MildMax/Animator/README.md

 The TogglePlayMouseListener constructor takes an AnimationRunner that starts/pauses the animation.
 Throws an IllegalArgumentException if the AnimationRunner is null.

 --mouseClicked() method--
-Takes a MouseEvent and toggles the current state of the animation when the screen holding the animation is clicked by the mouse.
+Takes a MouseEvent and toggles the current state of the animation when the screen holding the animation is right clicked by the mouse.
 If the animation is playing, sets the animation to a paused state.
 If the animation is paused, sets the animation to a playing state.
 If the animation has ended and looping is not set, cannot be used to restart the animation.
+If the left mouse button is clicked on the screen, restarts the animation.

 ------------------------------------------------